-Any projects involving new hook-ups for water supply, wastewater or sewage treatment need to coordinate with DEP, which is the agency responsible for the water mains and sewers, and hook-ups thereto.
+Any projects involving new hook-ups for water supply, wastewater, or sewage treatment need to continuate with DEP, which is the agency responsible for the water mains and sewers, and hook-ups thereto.
 Industrial projects subject to the City's Industrial Pretreatment Program should coordinate with DEP, Division of Pollution Control and Monitoring regarding that program.
 Projects involving septic systems will need to consult with DOB.
-Projects involving privately operated treatment plants should coordinate with both DEP and DEC.
+Projects involving privately operated treatment plants should coordinate with DCP and NYSDLS.